jrs0/hbr_models/modelling.md

 The clinically relevant bleeding definition is BARC 3 or 5, as used in the ARC HBR definition.
 However, this definition is not readily available in the datasets used here, because it requires expert judgement (which is often performed manually in studies).
 However, it is possible to find proxies for major bleeding.
 For example, in hospital episode statistics, ICD-10 codes have been found to approximate major bleeding events.
 Here, two groups of ICD-10 codes will be used as a stand-in for major bleeding, for model development purposes:

 * **Al-Ani Group**:
+    This group has the advantage that it comes with positive predicted value (PPV) of 88%[^5] for identifying major bleeding; this means that if a code arises, then there is 88% chance it corresponds to a major bleeding event.
+Disadvantages include the location (Canada) and the difference in coding scheme (ICD-10CM), which means the coding practices may differ enough to modify the PPV.
+In addition, the major bleeding definition used in the paper is not BARC 3 or 5 (although aligns quite closely with it).
+In addition, the high PPV is at the expense of including potentially important codes, as noted elsewhere[^6].

     | Description | ICD-10CM Codes |
     |-------------|--------|
     | Subarachnoid hemorrhage |I60 |